-Goal #1: Improve Connectivity Goal #1: Improve Connectivity Impact Area(s) - Ladders of Opportun nity, Mobility, and Safety Objectives Measurable Outcomes 2.
-Equip 3,000 vehicles with dedicated short range communication (DSRC) to jumpstart market penetration Increase DSRC vehicle market penetration to 10 percent by 2020 3.
-Offer travel time reliability service to freight industry using DSRC-based traffic signal priority Reduce travel time on designated arterial routes by 20% using freight signal priority Reduce reports for interruptive freight movement in neighborhood communities by 30% Reduce freight traffic on major freeways and arterials in the Freight Efficiency Corridor by 20% during peak periods Reduce spot measurement of emissions at heavy freight movement intersections by 50% for platooning demonstration Increase throughput at intersections by a factor of two or three times for platooning demonstration

-Goal #2: Leverage Partners Impact Area(s) - Efficiency

-- 1. Leverage CDOT's \$20 million RoadX Program and their additional \$7M contribution to bolster our projects focused on freight efficiency and integrated freeway and arterial operations (IV). - 2.
-Deploy the first implementation of Econolite's new Connected Vehicle intersection controller, Cobalt SkyTM (IV).
+Goal #1: Improve Connectivity Impact Area(s) - Ladders of Opportu nity, Mobility, and Safety Objectives Measurable Outcomes 2.
+Equip 3,000 vehicles with dedicated short range communication (DSRC) to jumpstart market penetration • Increase DSRC vehicle market penetration to 10 percent by 2020 Offer travel time reliability service to freight industry using DSRC-based traffic signal priority Reduce travel time on designated arterial routes by 20% using freight signal priority Reduce reports for interruptive freight movement in neighborhood communities by 30% • Reduce freight traffic on major freeways and arterials in the Freight Efficiency Corridor by 20% during peak periods • Reduce spot measurement of emissions at heavy freight movement intersections by 50% for platooning demonstration • Increase throughput at intersections by a factor of two or three times for platooning demonstration Goal #2: Leverage Partners Impact Area(s) - Efficiency Objectives 9 oadX Program and their additional \$7M contribution to - eight efficiency and integrated freeway and arterial 1 ( ) of Econolite's new Connected Vehicle intersection Goal #3: Collaborate at Every Leve Impact Area(s) - Efficiency el Objectives 1.
+Unite cities around the nation wit SMART Council. h local, national and international experts through our 2.
+Deliver technology-driven solution ons designed by and for our communities that are measurable, scalable, replicable a nd exportable to cities nationwide. n access to USDOT's independent evaluation team to goals, objectives, and measurable outcomes. performance metrics to visualize progress toward our goals and objectives.